Last Updated on: 27th September 2023, 08:16 am

 Why Has My Parrot Stopped Pooping?

 If a parrot isn’t pooping or has difficulty pooping, it may have a blockage due to an egg (dystocia) or something obstructing the gastrointestinal tract.

 Parrot Has Watery Poop

-- Has a bacterial disease
+- Has a bacterial infection.

 Parrot Has Dry Poop

-Abnormal Urine Or Urates In Parrots
+Abnormal Urine or Urates in Parrots

-- Green or yellow urine: This color indicates potential liver disease
+- Green or yellow urine: Liver disease.

 No Urates In Bird Poop